BlueboatAU/WP-Boilerplate-2019/README.md

 # WP-Boilerplate-2019

-## to install a new wordpress instance
+## 1. install a new wordpress instance

 ```
 wp core download